utsav0/daily-dev-tips/src/pages/posts/fetch-api-in-vanilla-javascript.md

   - javascript
 ---

 I remember back in the days of jQuery `$.ajax` was a big, big thing.
-But nowadays we have `fetch` a way cooler, faster solution to fetch data from an API endpoint.
+But nowadays, we have `fetch` a way cooler, faster solution to fetch data from an API endpoint.
 It is the better alternative to XHR and AJAX.
 The best part: the Fetch API request works in `Vanilla JavaScript`!

 ## How to make a GET request with the Fetch API